Performance reference for the Azure Storage Table input in the Splunk Add-on for Microsoft Cloud Services

 |Standalone Deployment||Standalone||C4 High-CPU Double Extra Large||1|

-- The input number stands for the number of the inputs, one input collects one table.
+- The input number stands for the number of the inputs, where one input collects one table.

 - Each table contains 2,131,200 events.